DedBash/Magisk-DNS-Servers/README.md

 *No malware or advertisements are being blocked.
 However, certain pages, such as those containing explicit content, may be blocked due to Google SafeSearch or similar filtering technology.

-**The ping times are from a server in <a href="https://deinserverhost.de/store/aff.php?aff=4815">Frankfurt am Main, Germany</a><br>
-Check if a DNS Server is offline https://up.dedbash.de/status/dns

 ### Support me
 If you want to support me so that I can do something like this more, you are welcome to donate on https://www.buymeacoffee.com/DedBash.